abbruzze/kernal64/README.md

   - Added state saving support for CRT.
   - Fixed keyboard control port: it didn't recognize key mapping modification.
 Restart was needed.
   - Now TCPRS232 has the same configuration string of Telnet one, so it can be possible to specify host:port later in order to use at commands.
+  - Fixed error when keyboard layout (according to locale) is not found
 - 1541/1571 drives
   - Fixed handling of acknowledge data line when DDR is not set to output.
 Now NeoHabitat (https://github.com/frandallfarmer/neohabitat/blob/master/README.md) works properly.
 - C128